-No matter where you establish it, there’s no denying how difficult, time consuming and expensive it can be to start a business.
-Even a small business could require tens of thousands of dollars in financing and countless hours of labor before you see any real profit for your efforts, which is why it’s good to always have some extra capital on-hand.
+No matter where you establish it, there’s no denying how difficult, time-consuming and expensive it can be to start a business.
+Even a small business could require tens of thousands of dollars in financing and countless hours of labour before you see any real profit for your efforts, which is why it’s good to always have some extra capital on hand.

 After all, not only can regular access to capital help you pay off expenses, it’s one of the best ways to grow and expand your business.
 The only problem is that qualifying for that kind of capital is tough, especially for small companies.
 If that’s the case, don’t worry, because a commercial equity line of credit (CELOC) may be the perfect option.

 What Is A Commercial Equity Line Of Credit (CELOC)?

 Buying commercial assets for your business allows you to build equity over time.
 The more real estate value those properties retain, the more commercial equity you have.
 For instance, if you buy commercial real estate in a desirable area, then renovate and diversify the property, you can increase its market value and gain additional equity.